Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sample selection

 Sources were selected in a two-step process.
 In the first step a literature review or the analysis of publicly available archived spectra was performed for the 221 sources expected to be detected with CTA in less than 50 hours from the simulations defined above.
-This resulted in the revision of 32 redshift values (see the list in Appendix A) as follows.
-Among sources having a reported redshift in 3FHL, 13 wrong or unreliable redshift values were identified (and in two out of the thirteen cases, spectroscopic lower limits were associated).
-Among sources with no redshift reported in 3FHL, a reliable spectroscopic redshift was assigned for 7 sources and a spectroscopic lower limit was associated with 12 sources.
-We remark that the new lower limits values we obtained were adopted as redshifts whenever they were greater than our chosen value $z$ = 0.3, conversely for smaller values we used $z$ = 0.3.
+This condition allowed us to reduce the number of sources for which the literature review was needed.
+During this check we examined published results and publicly available spectra for the selected sources.
+Among the sources having a reported redshift in 3FHL, 13 incorrect or unreliable redshift values were identified.
+These values were discarded because either we could not identify the features in the publicly available spectra or because they were contradicted or not confirmed by later spectra with much higher S/N (see Appendix A for details).
+In 2 out of the 13 cases, we associated instead published spectroscopic lower limits.
+Following the same procedure, among sources with no redshift reported in the 3FHL catalogue, a reliable spectroscopic redshift was assigned for 7 sources and a spectroscopic lower limit was associated with 12 sources.
+This process resulted in the revision of 32 redshift values (see the list of sources in Appendix A).
+We note that the new lower limit values we obtained were adopted as redshifts whenever they were greater than our chosen value $z$ = 0.3; conversely, for smaller values we used $z$ = 0.3.
 In the second step, using the revised redshift values, simulations were reprocessed.
 We then selected the sample of 165 sources without redshift measurement that are expected to be detectable in less than 30 hours if they are in the average spectral state reported by 3FHL, and in a significantly lower time if they are in a flaring state.

-From this sample we extracted the nineteen sources that we observed for this paper.
+As an early effort to determine the redshift of the sources in this sample, we extracted the 19 sources that we observed for this paper.
+The criteria used for this selection are explained in the next section.

-\section{Observing Strategy}
+\section{Observing strategy}